-This matter will be placed on the agenda of a meeting of the Maryland Health Care Commission on January 26, 2017, beginning at 1:00 p.m., at 4160 Patterson Avenue in Baltimore.
+This matter will be placed on the agenda of a meeting of the Maryland Health Care Commission on March 23, 2017, beginning at 1:00 p.m., at 4160 Patterson Avenue in Baltimore.
 The Commission will issue a final decision based on the record of the proceeding.

-As provided in COMAR 10.24.01.09B, each applicant and interested party may submit written exceptions to the enclosed Recommended Decision.
+As provided in COMAR 10.24.01.09B, each applicant and interested party may submit written exceptions to the enclosed Revised Recommended Decision.
 Written exceptions and argument must identify specifically those findings or conclusions to which exception is taken, citing the portions of the record on which each exception is based.
 Each applicant and interested party must submit 20 copies of its written exceptions.
-Copies of exceptions and responses to exceptions must be emailed to all parties by the due date and time, but the required copies may be filed with the Commission by noon on the next business day.
+Copies of exceptions and responses to exceptions must be emailed to all parties by the due date and time, but the required copies may be filed with the Commission on the next business day.

 I note that, because a participating entity does not have a right of judicial appeal, Commission regulations do not grant a participating entity the right to file exceptions to a Recommended Decision.
-I want to point out that a participating may, in accordance with COMAR 10.24.01.09C, request that the Chair of the Commission permit it to make an oral presentation to the MHCC before action is taken on an application for Certificate of Need.
-If Anne Arundel County desires to speak before the Commission takes action on my Recommended Decision, it should make such a request and file comments regarding the Recommended Decision by the deadline for the filing of exceptions.
+I want to point out that a participating entity may, in accordance with COMAR 10.24.01.09C, request that the Chair of the Commission permit it to make an oral presentation to MHCC before action is taken on an application for Certificate of Need.
+If Anne Arundel County desires to speak before the Commission takes action on my Revised Recommended Decision, it should make such a request and file comments regarding the Revised Recommended Decision by the deadline for the filing of exceptions.

-Oral argument on the exceptions during the hearing before the Commission is limited to ten minutes per applicant and ten minutes per interested party, unless extended by the Chair of the Commission or the Chair's designated presiding officer.
+Oral argument on the exceptions during the exceptions hearing before the Commission is limited to 15 minutes per applicant and ten minutes per interested party, unless extended by the Chair of the Commission or the Chair's designated presiding officer.
 The schedule for the submission of exceptions and responses is as follows:

-Submission of exceptions January 11, 2017 No later than 4:00 pm Submission of responses January 19, 2017 No later than 4:00 pm Exceptions hearing January 26, 2017 1:00 pm
+Submission of exceptions March 10, 2017

+No later than 4:30 pm

+Submission of responses March 16, 2017

+No later than 4:30 pm

+Exceptions hearing March 23, 2017

+1:00 pm

 IN THE MATTER OF BEFORE THE

 BALTIMORE/UPPER SHORE MARYLAND HEALTH

 CARDIAC SURGERY REVIEW CARE COMMISSION

-Anne Arundel Medical Center Docket No. 15-02-2360
+Anne Arundel Medical Center

+Docket No. 15-02-2360

+University of Maryland

+Baltimore Washington Medical

+Center

-University of Maryland Baltimore Washington Medical Center Docket No. 15-02-2361
+Docket No. 15-02-2361

-Reviewer's Recommended Decision
+Reviewer's Revised Recommended Decision

-January 26, 2017
+March 23, 2017

-(Released December 30, 2016)
+(Released March 3, 2017)